NCFHP Financial Specialist / Community Development Specialist II

 Description of Work

-The primary purpose of this position is to support the goals of the North Carolina Farmworker Health Program and the Office of Rural Health.
-Under the guidance of the Farmworker Health Program Manager, this position will have the following job responsibilities:
+The primary purpose of this position is to support the goals of the North Carolina Farmworker Health Program (NCFHP) and the Office of Rural Health (ORH).
+Under the guidance of the NC Farmworker Health Program Manager, this position will have the following job responsibilities:

-- Ensure compliance with federal and state requirements.
+- Ensure the Program’s compliance with state and federal financial requirements.

-It is expected that this position will work within a team to ensure that additional Program activities are accomplished including, but not limited to, grant writing and reporting, planning and implementing training events, providing staff support to the Program’s governing board, representing the Program and Office on task forces and committees, and engaging in Office Service Area Team meetings to provide regional support and ensure coordination of services.
+It is expected that this position will work within a team to ensure that additional program activities are accomplished including, but not limited to, grant writing and reporting, planning and implementing training events, providing staff support to the co-governance board, representing the program and office on task forces and committees, and engaging in ORH Service Area Team meetings to provide regional support and ensure coordination of services.